potikot/RuntimeConsole/README.md

   3. Click the `+` button in the top left.
   4. Select `Add package from git URL...`.
   5. Enter following url: `https://github.com/potikot/RuntimeConsole.git?path=RuntimeConsole`.
-  5. If you want to install specific version just add `#v1.0.0` to the link (`1.0.0` is version you want).
+  6. If you want to install specific version just add `#v1.0.0` to the link (`1.0.0` is version you want).
-  6. Click `Add`.
+  7. Click `Add`.
 The Runtime Console package will be installed.

 </details>

 ### [Version History](https://github.com/potikot/RuntimeConsole/tags)

+> [!NOTE]
+> It is better to read README for your installed version of package.

 ## Usage